elegant-scipy/elegant-scipy/markdown/ch1.markdown

 binned_boxplot(x=log_gene_lengths, y=mean_log_counts)
 ```

-### Normalising over samples and genes: RPKM
+### Normalizing over samples and genes: RPKM

-One of the simplest normalisation methods for RNAseq data is RPKM: reads per
+One of the simplest normalization methods for RNAseq data is RPKM: reads per
 kilobase transcript per million reads.
-This means we are normalising for both the library size (the sum of each column)
+This means we are normalizing for both the library size (the sum of each column)
 and the gene length.

 Let's say: